 Following up actually tells your client you are ready to work and are proactive about working with them.
 You are aiming to impress.
 Right?

-Not to mention, your proposal email gone directly to spam or gotten lost in your potential clients’ inbox.
+Not to mention, your proposal email might have gone directly to spam or gotten lost in your potential clients’ inbox.
 So it is your duty to stay top of mind.
 Most times the client may not contact you again and feel like you’re not interested in working with them.

 Step 5: Send In Your Contract, Invoice And Welcome Packet

 - Contract: Your virtual assistant contract is an essential part of your onboarding process.
 This is what protects you and your business.
 A good virtual assistant contract must contain a confidentiality agreement (also known as a non-disclosure agreement); an independent contractor agreement, payment terms, etc. This must be duely signed by the client before any other steps are taken.
-I use small PDF to sign my contracts.
+I use small PDF or Signwell to sign my contracts.

 - Welcome Packet: In my business, I send a welcome email that contains the welcome packet in PDF format.
 A welcome packet typically contains basic information about your work processes.
 How you will be contacted, business days, how you will receive payments and what you require to start work.
 Requirements usually include things like Client Logos, fonts, login details, photos etc. Requirement may also be collected with the help of a form.

-Read this to learn How to Create a Welcome Packet for your business.
+Related: How to Create a Welcome Packet for your business.